HOLISTIC BIRTH KEEPER (DOULA)

 Aya’s intention is to support your childbearing journey in a gentle and sacred way, to recreate the village principles, and to support the mental, emotional, physical, and spiritual wellbeing of our communities.
 She holds space for parents during all stages of pregnancy, birth, and the postpartum phase.
 Aya works with people of all faiths & backgrounds, at home births and in hospital settings.

 Aya was initiated to energy work, acupuncture, homeopathy, yoga, and nutrition in her early 20s.
-Her holistic approach to this work is mindfulness based & trauma informed, thanks to her background in InnerYoga, Perinatal Yoga, Fold Herbalism, ThetaHealing, and shamanic healing arts.
-She is currently a Hakomi Mindfulness-centered Somatic Psychotherapy student.
+Her holistic approach to this work is mindfulness based & trauma informed, thanks to her background in Hakomi (Mindful Somatic Psychotherapy student), InnerYoga, Perinatal Yoga, Fold Herbalism, ThetaHealing, Sound Healing, and Shamanic healing arts.

-Her personal journey is one of healing asthma, emotional abuse, addictions, and chronic depression.
+Her personal journey is one of healing asthma, addictions, and chronic depression.
 She witnessed her mother’s postpartum depressions.
-And she didn't know what her needs were after a miscarriage.
 Aya understands the importance of holistically trained care.
-Aya has since has been decolonizing many aspects of her life, and re-wilding on the farm that she stewards in the Santa Cruz mountains in California, unceded Amah Mutsun territory.
-She runs a small batch Apothecary (Madonna Love Apothecary).

 Aya’s perinatal care mentors are Haize Hawke-Rosen, Whapio, Jane Austin, Maria Ascension Ramones, and Rachelle Garcia-Seliga.
 She is a doula since 2019 and considers herself an eternal student.